 We will progressively increase business development efforts to maximize the value of BT-001 and our platform in non-dilutive ways.
-We will explore opportunities to partner with pharmaceutical companies and medical device manufacturers marketing traditional drug therapies for CMDx that may benefit from an increase in efficacy and durability when combined with our prescription digital therapeutic.
+We will explore opportunities to partner with pharmaceutical companies marketing traditional drug therapies for CMDx that may benefit from an increase in efficacy and durability when combined with our prescription digital therapeutic.
 Opportunities may also exist to co-develop novel combination products with a pharmaceutical company operating in the cardiometabolic space.